curtismyersprogramming/Odin_Showcase/README.md

 # Odin_Showcase
 Showcase of Odin project assignments

+# css update - Index - 28/10/21

+First CSS adjustment of the site minor changes such as font family and text align

 # Assigment 1 - Lists - 28/10/21

 This assignment wants to complete the following tasks